 QEA urges VSB and the Ministry of Education to find win-win solutions, rather than defaulting to win-lose solutions

-We do not support closing down schools to open new schools – chasing population growth areas with new schools and decommissioning schools in neighbourhoods in decline is not sustainable.
-This problem will repeat itself every 30 years.
-We support measures to make all of Vancouver accessible to families.
-This would enable families to live where existing family infrastructure exists, rather than a boom and bust cycle of de-commisioning and new build, displacing students and families along the way.
+We support geographic equity of schools and housing — measures that make all of Vancouver accessible to families.
+This would enable families to live where existing family infrastructure exists, rather than a boom and bust cycle of de-commissioning and new build, displacing students and families along the way.
 In finding a site for the Conseil Scolaire Francophone (CSF), the Ministry of Education should first seek sites that do not displace current students and families.